 PCs that meet the Windows 7 or later certification requirements can run Windows 10 in a Windows To Go workspace, regardless of the operating system running on the PC.
 Windows To Go workspaces can use the same image enterprises use for their desktops and laptops and can be managed the same way.
-Windows To Go is not intended to replace desktops, laptops or supplant other mobility offerings.
+Windows To Go isn't intended to replace desktops, laptops or supplant other mobility offerings.
 Rather, it provides support for efficient use of resources for alternative workplace scenarios.
-There are some additional considerations that you should keep in mind before you start to use Windows To Go:
+There are some other considerations that you should keep in mind before you start to use Windows To Go:

 - Windows To Go: feature overview